nickxwong/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Etch-a-Sketch is a drawing application that has users create lines with their mouse.
+Etch-a-Sketch is a web-based drawing application that has users create lines with their mouse.

-# Technologies & Languages
+# Languages & Technologies
 HTML, CSS, JavaScript, html2canvas

 # Planned features